Isaac Edward Ferguson

-Isaac Edward "Ed" Ferguson (1888–1964) was a North American lawyer and political activist.
-A founding member of the Communist Party of America, forerunner of the Communist Party, USA, Ferguson is best remembered a co-defendant and attorney in a highly publicized 1920 trial together with party leader C. E. Ruthenberg for alleged violation of New York state law against so-called "criminal anarchism."
+Isaac Edward "Ed" Ferguson (November 23, 1888 – February 11, 1964) was a Canadian-born American lawyer and political activist.
+A founding member of the Communist Party of America, Ferguson is best remembered a co-defendant and attorney in a highly publicized 1920 trial together with party leader C. E. Ruthenberg for alleged violation of New York state law against so-called "criminal anarchism."
 Following conviction and a term served at Sing Sing prison, Ferguson withdrew from radical politics to become a prominent Chicago civil rights attorney.

 Biography

 Early years

-Isaac Edward Ferguson, known to his friends as "Ed," was born November 23, 1888 in Winnipeg, Manitoba, Canada, the son of an Orthodox Jewish rabbi.
+Isaac Edward Ferguson, known to his friends as "Ed," was born November 23, 1888, in Winnipeg, Manitoba, Canada, the son of an Orthodox Jewish rabbi.
 Ferguson moved to the United States of America as a boy.
 In 1905 he was on an AA registered basketball team with his four older brothers.
-He graduated from Mc Kinley high school in 1906 (Chicago tribune June 28, 1906 page9).He attended the University of Chicago, from which he graduated with a Bachelor's degree in 1910 and a Juris Doctor degree in 1912.
+He graduated from McKinley High School in 1906.
+He attended the University of Chicago, from which he graduated with a Bachelor's degree in 1910 and a Juris Doctor degree in 1912.
 During his time at the University of Chicago, Ferguson briefly became involved in radical politics, leaving the socialist movement upon graduation.

 After graduation Ferguson spent four years in the Western state of Wyoming, where he ran for county attorney as a Republican.